What Does Malware Do To Your Computer?

 Malware variants like adware can bombard your computer screen with frequent popups.
 Unlike viruses or spyware, adware doesn’t steal your personal information rather they will show popup advertisements.
 At times popups may fill up your entire screen, and you cannot close them since they do not come with a kill/close option.

-The best way to prevent malware is to install a good antivirus program like Comodo Antivirus.
+The best way to prevent malware is to install a good antivirus program like Xcitium Antivirus.
 In an organization, it is not as easy to prevent malware with antivirus software.

-With built-in containment engine and ‘Default Deny’ platform, Comodo AEP provides complete protection against any malware including zero-day malware.
-Try Comodo AEP today
+With built-in containment engine and ‘Default Deny’ platform, Xcitium AEP provides complete protection against any malware including zero-day malware.
+Try Xcitium AEP today